oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf.md

 #### 2.3.3.1 Query features
 The 'query features' Command MUST be implemented in accordance with Version 1.0 of the [[OpenC2-Lang-v1.0]](#openc2-lang-v10).

+#### 2.3.3.1 Query slpf:rule_number
+The 'query slpf:rule_number' Command provides a mechanism to obtain similar information to that provided by creating a firewall rule Implementation of the 'query slpf:rule_number' Command is OPTIONAL.
+Products that choose to implement the 'delete slpf:rule_number' Command MUST implement the slpf:rule_number Target type described in [Section 2.1.2.2](#2122-slpf-targets).

 ### 2.3.4 Delete
 The slpf:rule_number is the only valid Target type for the delete Action.
 The associated Specifiers, and Options are summarized in [Section 2.3.4.1](#2341-delete-slpfrule_number).
 Sample Commands are presented in [Annex A](#annex-a-sample-commands).